Structural Measures of Resilience for Supply Chains: Overview of results for several families of networks

-The work of \citet{elliott2022supply} considers a hierarchical supply network similar to the one presented in \cref{sec:forward_backward_tree} -- though by assuming a different percolation process.
-In Section II of their paper they observe that as the interdependency increases then their reliability metric decreases, and as the number of suppliers increases then the reliability increases.
-This is in agreement with the lower bound presented in \cref{theorem:tree_resilience} for the backward production network which increases as $n$ increases and decreases as $m$ increases, probability that there's at least a raw material failure (\cref{eq:quick}) increases.
-Moreover, in their paper, if the shocks are below a value then for large depths, the reliability goes to zero, which is conceptually in agreement with the upper bounds presented in \cref{theorem:tree_resilience}, which go to zero as $D$ grows.
-Finally, for the forward production network -- which is not studied by \citet{elliott2022supply} -- we again get a result that is in agreement with their results, since as the average interdependency $\mu$ increases we observe that the upper and lower bounds in the resilience decrease, as empirically shown in \cref{fig:gw_subcritical}.
+We want to remark here that the work of \citet{elliott2022supply} considers a hierarchical supply network similar to the one presented in \cref{sec:forward_backward_tree} -- though by assuming a different percolation process.
+In Section II of their paper, they observe that their reliability metric decreases as the interdependency increases, and the reliability increases as the number of suppliers increases.
+This is in agreement with the lower bound presented in \cref{theorem:tree_resilience} for the lineage growth, which increases as $n$ increases and decreases as the sourcing requirement $m$ increases, the probability that there is at least a raw material failure (\cref{eq:quick}) increases.
+Moreover, in their paper, if the shocks are below a value, then for large depths, the reliability goes to zero, which is conceptually in agreement with the upper bounds presented in \cref{theorem:tree_resilience}, which go to zero as $D$ grows.
+Finally, for the inverted lineage growth network -- which is not studied by \citet{elliott2022supply} -- we again get a result that is in agreement with their results, since as the average sourcing influence $\mu$ increases, we observe that the upper and lower bounds in the resilience decrease, as empirically shown in \cref{fig:gw_subcritical}.